conanc/CV/README.md

 --------------------------------------------------------------------------------------------------------------------

 Please see above.

 Education / Qualifications
 ==========================
 + Sun Certified Java Programmer (SCJP) for the Java 2 Platform, April 8th 2008
 + BSc (Hons) 2.1 in Computer Science from the University of Edinburgh, 1999 – 2003
 + A-Levels: Maths, Physics, Latin, all grade 'A'.
-+ AS-Levels: French, grade 'A'.

 Interests / Hobbies
 ===================
-+ I participate in a number of open-source and technology communities, including [Cassandra London](http://www.meetup.com/Cassandra-London/), the [London Java Community](http://www.meetup.com/Londonjavacommunity/), and [Cleanweb](http://www.cleanweb.org.uk/).
++ I participate in a number of open-source and technology communities, including the [London Clojurians](http://londonclojurians.org/), the [London Java Community](http://www.meetup.com/Londonjavacommunity/), and [Cleanweb](http://www.cleanweb.org.uk/).
 + I swim and run regularly, and play squash and football.
 + I'm interested in music technology, and play the drums.
 + I like to read novels and play strategy games.